dustinhayes/JS-Unplugged/README.md

 // > gretting = "Hello there John Doe"
 ```

-A common confustion with string contatenation is what happens when you involve numbers in the equation.
+A common confusion with string concatenation is what happens when you involve numbers in the equation.
 The rules are simple, JavaScript concatenation favors strings.

 ```javascript
 10 + "20";
 // > 1020